justunsix/debezium-tests/localdev.md

 # Steps to set up a sandbox environment to test debezium

 My team runs a Windows only environment, so instructions are focusing on Windows.
-Ideally, the sandbox environment should run Linux natively with the developer having sudo (administrative) privleges.
+Ideally, a sandbox environment should run Linux with the developer having sudo (administrative) privleges.

 # Docker, Windows Subsystem for Linux (WSL)
 - Install WSL using Microsoft's [Windows Subsystem for Linux for Windows 10](https://github.com/MicrosoftDocs/wsl/blob/master/WSL/install-win10.md) by following [Get started using Docker contianers with WSL](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) that covers on WSL, Windows Terminal, VS Code IDE, and Docker setup on Windows.